-Student must submit the immunization forms completed by their physicians located at Immunization Information | University of Miami to both the School of Nursing and Health Studies and to the University of Miami Student Health Services Office.
-The UM Student Health Services office will accept a fax at 305-284-6463.
+Students must submit the immunization forms completed by their physicians located at https://studenthealth.studentaffairs.miami.edu/ assets/pdf/immunization-record-form.pdf to both the School of Nursing and Health Studies and to the University of Miami Student Health Services Office.
+The UM Student Health Services office will accept a fax at 305- 284-4098.
 Students must provide proof of current immunizations including influenza vaccine and COVID-19 vaccine as required by clinical partners.